 Making regular court appearances, Chris has an in-depth knowledge of civil procedure in the High and District Courts.
-He co-authored Brookers Civil Litigation Precedents, is an author and tutor of Legal Professional Studies at the Open Polytechnic of New Zealand.
+He co-authored Brookers Civil Litigation Precedents and is also an author and tutor of Legal Professional Studies at the Open Polytechnic of New Zealand.

 Mandy was born in Whangarei and educated there before studying law at Auckland University.
 After graduating, she worked in Auckland for almost three years before leaving to travel to the United Kingdom where she worked for almost a decade.